jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 So let's drop the jargon and call things as they are.
 The formula for what we've been talking about is:

-> estimated time / actual time
+> estimated time &divide; actual time

 Looking at that formula, what does it describe?
 Accuracy of estimation.
 Does the label matter?
 Yes!
 If we called it what it is, estimation accuracy, imagine